Back

 Plus500 Leverage Conclusion

-The table below compares Plus 500 to other leading Australian forex brokers.
+The table below compares Plus500 to other Best Forex Brokers In Australia.
 It highlights that Plus500 offers some of the highest leverage levels on instruments from ETFs to cryptocurrencies.
 Other mainstream instruments such as forex and commodity leverage are more modest.

 Overall, the leverage levels offered by Plus500 should suit most traders.
 What may be the issue is that traders cannot change their leverage levels when using Plus500 as their CFD broker.
 This applies to all instruments and may rule out traders that require flexibility with regard to leverage.
 It may also make the broker not suitable for traders who are risk-averse.
 Yet this is a minority of traders, therefore the leverage offered by Plus500 should suit most individuals’ CFD trading needs.